antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Exploring the dataset
 ---------------------

 The oncogenomics department of the AMC has gathered a richly annotated set of neuroblastoma tumors.
-To easily explore this the R2 development team has devised the concept of Datascopes; a convenient view on the data with some pre-built analyses readily available.
+To easily explore this, the R2 development team has devised the concept of Datascopes; a convenient view on the data with some pre-built analyses readily available.

 * Go to R2 (http://r2.amc.nl) by clicking on the button below: